Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/beast/riding-horse.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-336, Curse of Strahd, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Keys from the Golden Vault.
+336, Curse of Strahd, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Keys from the Golden Vault.
 Available in the SRD and the Basic Rules."
 ---
 # [Riding Horse](2-Mechanics/CLI/bestiary/beast/riding-horse.md)
 *Source: Monster Manual p.
-336, Curse of Strahd, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Keys from the Golden Vault.
+336, Curse of Strahd, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Keys from the Golden Vault.
 Available in the SRD and the Basic Rules.*

 ```statblock
 "name": "Riding Horse"